yeofrancis/yeofrancis/README.md

 <h1 align="left">About Me</h1>
-A Banking Operations Professional passionate and fascinate by Automation & Digitial Tranformation deep dving into Cloud Solutioning and area of
+A Banking Operations Professional passionate and fascinate by Cloud Technologies and Automation deep diving into Cloud Solutioning and
-Automation in IT Operations on enhancing and adding value to SDLC 😘
+enhancing automations in Infrastructure Operations adding value to SDLC 😘
 </p>

 Connect me on [Linkedin](https://www.linkedin.com/in/francis-yeo-90543645/)\